GeoscienceAustralia/mineral-stats-toolkit/README.md

-The key algorithms are demonstrated in the examples folder: create_inputs_from_modem.py generates a netCDF file from a collection of resistivity models, station locations file and .npy file with random locations run.py runs the analysis:
-- first, it computes the distance to contour
-- then, it computes CDFs for the random and true point locations.
+The key algorithms are demonstrated in the examples folder: create_inputs_from_modem.py generates a netCDF file from a collection of resistivity models, station locations file and .npy file with random locations run.py runs the analysis, by computing the distance to contour. compute_cdf.py then computes CDFs for the random and true point locations.
-Visualisation tools are under development.